Menu

 Yes, at least for the first few months.
 The wire can press against incision sites and slow down healing.

-How long should I wear a post-surgical bra after my breast augmentation?
+How long should I wear a post-surgical bra after my breast surgery?